 Digital Marketing 101 For The Cannabis Industry

-Jon Lowen, CoFounder of Surfside.
+By Jon Lowen, CoFounder of Surfside.

 There is a common misconception that cannabis brands and dispensaries are unable to market their businesses using modern day digital advertising tools.